Ovarian Cancer

 Oh well, that was like somebody hitting me, you know, I'd just nipped down to the doctor's about a bladder problem, you know.

-Some women worked out the diagnosis for themselves, or that it was serious, before being told.
+Some women worked out the diagnosis for themselves or understood that it was serious, before being told.
 For instance, the urgency with which tests or operations were arranged suggested to some women that the condition must be serious.
 Similarly, other women guessed they had cancer by what doctors or health professionals said or didn't say, or from the way they behaved towards them.
 Some who were given a report of their test results to take to their consultant or GP learnt the diagnosis simply by reading the report.

 Guessed the diagnosis was serious from the speed at which things happened at the hospital.